 Check out our latest tour packages in Iran.

-Safety in your travel to Iran
+Safety while traveling to Iran

 Surely, you have heard of Iran as the so-called Middle East’s Safe Island among countries in the region.
 Despite some terrorist groups such as ISIS and Taliban gaining power in the region, as well as some of their attacks carried out in central parts of Europe, Iran is a safe country and you can travel to Iran safely and enjoy the attractions of this country.
 Despite the negative news about safety in Iran, according to two international studies, Iran is as safe as European countries.
 (Read more about safety in Iran) When you travel to Iran, you will notice how much Iranians are respectful, friendly, hospitable and welcoming toward foreign tourists.

 With a history of about several thousands of years, you confront with various tourist attractions and places of interest in Iran.
 In your travel to Iran you can visit following regions:

 - In the south of Iran, there are port cities such as Bandar Abbas, Chabahar and beautiful Persian Gulf beaches in Qeshm and Kish Islands as touristic destinations.